 - Obtain testimonies from medical experts and accident scene reconstruction experts

 - Calculate the total cost of your losses

 - Identify the liable party

 - Handle communication with the truck carrier’s insurance company and other parties

 - Negotiate to the fullest extent of your injuries

 - Pursue compensation at trial if we cannot come to a fair agreement out of court

 It is important not to delay if you plan to pursue legal action after your accident.
-The Louisiana statute of limitations only gives the plaintiff one year from the date of the accident to file a claim.
-Also, memories fade over time, so it can be easiest to collect evidence as soon as possible after an accident.
+Under La.
+Civ.
+Code Art.
+3492, the statute of limitations is only one year from the date of the accident to file a claim.
+Certain exceptions can give you even less time to file, so you should get started on your case as soon as you can.

 to find a Morris Bart office near you.